 - Maintain the reeds by the Longhouse as a natural habitat for wildlife and birds, encouraging guests to record which birds they spot in and around the garden.

-- The garden area is current left to grass with the local wildflowers left to grow through the reeds each Spring.
+- The garden area is left to grass with the local wild and machair flowers growing through the reeds each spring.

 - Our preferred charity, IDE-UK, works with farmers and entrepreneurs in poor rural areas around the globe to create income and livelihood opportunities to empower them for a better future.
 We donate annually to their cause.